pkarry/terraform-stuff/README.md

 # terraform-stuff
+This code will create the following AWS resources:
+`vpc`

+`one private and public subnet`

+`Internet and NAT Gateway`

+`Route Table Associations for internet and nat gateway`

-To make this code work, create terraform.tfvars file with required variables or pass them from the command line.
+## To make this code work, create terraform.tfvars file with required variables or pass them from the command line.

 Here is an example of terraform.tfvars: